 Over the years our research has shaped how organisations approach engagement and work-related well-being.
-In 2020 at the very start of the coronavirus pandemic, we recognised that the landscape in which organisations operate had changed forever; our ensuing research identifies the factors that most contribute to survival in a hypercompetitive market or during a crisis.
+At the very start of the coronavirus pandemic in 2020, we recognised that the landscape in which organisations operate had changed forever.
+Our ensuing research identifies the factors that most contribute to survival in a hypercompetitive market or during a crisis.

-Our ideas integrate many years of research by academics and practitioners and use recent advances in the fields of psychology and neuroscience to help explain how people really think and behave in the workplace.
+Our ideas integrate many years of research by academics and practitioners, drawing upon recent advances in the fields of psychology and neuroscience to help explain how people really think and behave in the workplace.